rochaferraz/generics/README.md

 We also wrapped them in several unit tests.

-This library tries *not* to rely too much on preprocessing as it often brings its own hydra heads to the problem at hand.
+This library tries *not* to rely on preprocessing as it often brings its own hydra heads to the problem at hand.

 # Current implementatations
 - Stack